-Stage 1 provides an initial assessment of the status of the maturity of the technology in the market to focus the assessment on relatively new measures but still likely available in the market.
+Stage 1 provides an initial assessment of the status of the maturity of the technology in the market to focus the assessment on new measures but still likely available in the market.

 Stage 2 scores the measures based on expertise and easily accessible information.